U.S. News & World Report Best Colleges Ranking: Criticism

-The U.S. News college rankings have continued to be widely denounced by many higher education experts.
+The U.S. News college rankings are widely denounced by many higher education experts.
 Detractors argue that they rely on self-reported, sometimes fraudulent data by the institutions, encourage gamesmanship by institutions looking to improve their rank, imply a false precision by deriving an ordinal ranking from questionable data, contribute to the admissions frenzy by unduly highlighting prestige, and ignore individual fit by comparing institutions with widely diverging missions on the same scale.
 In 2022, a professor challenged the validity of the rankings saying that he was unable to replicate the results when examining the data.

+In 2022, U.S. Secretary of Education Miguel Cardona declared ranking systems akin to U.S. News to be "a joke."
+Speaking at a Spring 2023 conference organized by Yale and Harvard Law Schools, amidst a backlash over the influential law school rankings; Cardona stated that they have "created an unhealthy obsession with selectivity" and that “We need a culture change".

-Later in 2022, Yale Law School, which had been ranked number 1 on the U.S. News & World Report Best Law Schools ranking from 1990 to the present, announced that it was withdrawing from the Law Schools ranking.
-The school's dean said "The U.S. News rankings are profoundly flawed.
+Also in 2022, Yale Law School, ranked at the top of the U.S. News & World Report Best Law Schools rankings since the publication's 1990 launch, announced that it was withdrawing its participation.
+The school's dean said "The U.S. News rankings were profoundly flawed.
 Its approach not only fails to advance the legal profession, but stands squarely in the way of progress."
-Harvard Law School and UC Berkeley School of Law quickly followed suit, followed by law schools at Georgetown, Columbia, Stanford, University of Michigan, Duke, Northwestern, UCLA, UC Irvine, UC Davis, University of Pennsylvania, University of Washington, and New York University.
+Harvard Law School and UC Berkeley School of Law quickly followed suit.
+Subsequently, law schools at Georgetown, Columbia, Stanford, University of Michigan, Duke, Northwestern, UCLA, UC Irvine, UC Davis, University of Pennsylvania, University of Washington, and New York University also withdrew from the rankings, citing similar reasoning.
+Yale spawning a boycott of its rankings system did not diminish its U.S. News ranking in 2023.

+As of 2023, few undergraduate schools had joined the graduate school exodus that followed Yale's 2022 withdrawal.
+The New York Times reported in September 2023 that the status quo reflects a "psychic hold that the rankings have on American higher education, even for the country’s most renowned schools... an easy way to reach and enchant possible applicants..."

+Changes to the ranking system, in 2023, following a U.S. News "listening tour" of schools, engaged its critics, which the publication failed to impress with any meaningful reforms.

 In January 2023, medical schools at Harvard, Stanford, Columbia, the University of Pennsylvania and the Icahn School of Medicine at Mount Sinai all announced that they would withdraw their cooperation from the U.S. News & World Report rankings as well.